RTXteam/RTX/README.md

 format.
 When completed, ARAX will contribute to and advance the Translator program in four ways:

-1. ARAX provides a powerful **domain-specific language (DSL)**, called **ARAXi**, that is designed designed to enable researchers and clinicians to formulate, reuse, comprehend, and share workflows for biomedical knowledge exploration.
+1. ARAX provides a powerful **domain-specific language (DSL)**, called **ARAXi** (technical documentation on ARAXi can be found [here](code/ARAX/Documentation/DSL_Documentation.md)), that is designed designed to enable researchers and clinicians to formulate, reuse, comprehend, and share workflows for biomedical knowledge exploration.
 One of the key advantages of ARAXi is that it is *not* a general-purpose programming language; it is purpose-built for the task of describing&mdash;in user friendly syntax&mdash;a knowledge graph manipulation workflow in terms of ARAX's modular capabilities.
 Using ARAXi, an analyst can:
   - define a small *query graph*; query for entities (e.g., proteins, pathways, or diseases) that match the search criteria represented in the query graph;
   - *expand* a knowledge graph, pulling in concepts that are related to